luiz-marcio-faria-de-aquino-viana/AICADx/README.md

 Do this until the end of the challenge in 41 days.

+* DON'T FORGET TO REGISTER YOUR SOFTWARE PATENT *

 Then publish the final video with all the resources which you have implemented.

 At the end, send the link of your videos to my e-mail: luiz.marcio.viana@gmail.com